-The UALR Center for Arkansas History and Culture (CAHC) at the Arkansas Studies Institute collects and makes available to the public resources on Arkansas history and the region.
+The University of Arkansas at Little Rock Center for Arkansas History and Culture (CAHC) collects and makes available to the public resources on Arkansas history and the region.
 These materials include letters, legal documents, photographs, maps, architectural drawings, pamphlets, books, journals, newspapers, and other materials.
 In total, the collections comprise about 10,000 linear feet, 70,000+ images, and approximately 8,000 books.

 CAHC is pleased to offer online access to its extensive holdings of materials related to Arkansas history.
-Visit arstudies.com.
+Visit our research portal at arstudies.com.

 CAHC supports all areas of Arkansas research.
 Its strengths include: agriculture and the environment, arts and entertainment, business and professions, education, government and politics, military, personal and family papers, religion, and women’s studies.